zotonic/zotonic/doc/ref/tags/tag_catinclude.rst

 **Note** the search order is reversed from the list order, you should add the *most specific selector last*!

 See the :ref:`tag-include` for caching options and argument handling.

-.. seealso:: :ref:`tag-all-catinclude`, which is useful to include multiple templates.